homebridge/homebridge/platforms/KNX.md

 *ToDo here: correction of mappings, HomeKit reqires lock states UNSECURED=0, SECURED=1, JAMMED = 2, UNKNOWN=3*

+## MotionSensor
+-  MotionDetected: DPT 1.002, 1 as motion detected

+-  StatusActive: DPT 1.011, 1 as true
+-  StatusFault: DPT 1.011, 1 as true
+-  StatusTampered: DPT 1.011, 1 as true
+-  StatusLowBattery: DPT 1.011, 1 as true

 ## Outlet
  -  On: DPT 1.001, 1 as on, 0 as off